david-andrew/dewy-lang/resources/discussion_points.md

 [a:int b:int c:int] = [1, 2, 3]
 ```

 TBD for others.
 We handle return type annotation with `:>` symbol.
-Typescript also has these case:
+Typescript also has these cases which we may consider as possible things in dewy that may get a type annotation attached:

 ```typescript
 //Mapped Types